 These are the words that lead your audience to the services or products you offer.
-Knowing the words your customers use to find you helps you stay user-centric and avoid opaque industry jargon.
+Knowing the words your customers use to find you are critical to being found on search engines.

-For each of your content topic areas, create keyword families (also known as keyword niches or themes).
-Keep these in mind as you label your pages and write your page content.
+For each of your content topic areas, create keyword families, also known as keyword niches.
+Use these as you label your pages and write your page content.
+Audiences often search using groups of words, and if you target these you will create more qualified leads.

 Where to use keywords